 About home inspections

 We'll contact you so you can choose a closing date, time, and location that is convenient for you.
-We'll review the steps to closing your mortgage, making sure you know what you need to bring and what you need to do at closing.
+We'll review the steps to closing your mortgage, making sure you know what you and any co-borrower need to bring to closing and what you need to do at closing.

-At closing, you'll be asked to sign your mortgage documents, make a down payment if you are buying a house, and pay any closing costs.
+At closing, you'll be asked to sign the documents in your final closing package, make a down payment if you are buying a house, and pay closing costs.
 Closing costs can include property tax payments and homeowners insurance premiums that may be due soon after closing.
 They can also include money needed to establish your escrow account.